Futaba Sakura: Concept and creation

 Futaba Sakura was created for Persona 5 by Shigenori Soejima.
 Early concept art for Futaba depicted her with black hair and a goth aesthetic while sometimes wearing activewear.
 This design's hairstyle and glasses are still present in the final design.
 The goggles she wears in her Phantom Thief outfit were originally used by Ann Takamaki in her Phantom Thief outfit before they were given to Futaba.
 Futaba has the Persona Necronomicon, which transforms into Promethius when Futaba has her next awakening.
 During development, it was decided that one of the first five Personas conceived, one had to be for a female character, with one being Futaba's.
 They were unsure if the gender of Futaba's second Persona should match hers.
 They decided to make it an object-type god, like they did with Necronomicon, instead of a male god.
 The character Goro Akechi is responsible for the death of Futaba's mother, Wakaba Isshiki; in Persona 5 Royal, the writers intentionally made Futaba and fellow Phantom Thief Haru Okumura more distanced from Akechi than the others due to not having forgiven him for his actions.

 Futaba is voiced by Aoi Yūki in the Japanese version and by Erica Lindbeck in the English version.
 Lindbeck found the role "daunting" due to how "all over the place" Futaba is, citing her wide range of emotions and vocals, though she also felt that gave her more freedom in the portrayal.
 Lindbeck was brought on to do voicework for Persona 5 before Futaba was announced in Japan, and was then offered to voice a "little hacker girl".
-She was given little information at first due to little being available at the time, as well as Atlus wanting the English voice talent to have them develop their own iteration instead of mimicking the seiyu.
+She was given little information at first due to little being available at the time, as well as Atlus wanting the English voice cast to have them develop their own iteration instead of mimicking the Japanese voice cast.
 However, she eventually got more information to help develop her voice profile.
 This lead her to make an "outlandish" character whose outlandishness was understandable.
 She approached Futaba with the notion that she existed on the autism spectrum.
 Lindbeck related to Futaba, saying "Who hasn't felt lonely, socially awkward, slightly agoraphobic, or like you're not good enough?"
 Lindbeck was particularly worried about this role, as she regarded Persona as a series where not being able to buy into a character was more damaging than normal for a game series.